kvassAI/slate/source/includes/_subscriptions.md

 start_now | `boolean`| If `true`, the subscription will start now.

 ## Start Subscription
-To start a subscription, the user needs to first create a subscription.
 The user could create and start the subscription in one API call.
-Then you will have to add `{"start_now": true}` when creating a new subscription.
+Add `{"start_now": true}` to the JSON data when creating a new subscription.
-When starting the subscription, we need an associated payment_method in the request data.
+A payment method needs to be set before starting a subscription.
 A subscription could either have a set ending_date, where infinite = `false`, or not have an ending_date, where infinite = `true`.
 The ending date could be set by the user, either as an ending_date